stilt0n/monkey-interpreter-go/README.md

 - Divide by zero error handling.
 Returns divide by zero error when this is attempted.
 - Error for function calls with incorrect number of arguments.
 - Check for bottomless recursion and give error when stack depth is too deep
+- Add error for unterminated strings (error is a little cryptic though)

 ## Other stuff